deepsense-ai/db-ally/docs/reference/llm/index.md

 Concrete implementations for specific LLMs, like OpenAILLMClient, can be found in this section of our documentation.

-It accepts parameters including the template, format, event tracker, and optional generation parameters like frequency_penalty, max_tokens, and temperature (the full list of options is provided [here](./llm_options.md)).
+[`LLMClient` configuration options]((./llm_options.md)) include: template, format, event tracker, and optional generation parameters like frequency_penalty, max_tokens, and temperature.

 It constructs a prompt using the [`PromptBuilder`](./prompt_builder.md) instance.